Life after treatment for vulvar cancer

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

 For the first few years, you will probably have a check-up every three months.
-Women who have had surgery may have additional follow-up appointments with their surgeon.
+People who have had surgery may have additional follow-up appointments with their surgeon.
 Check-ups will become less frequent if you have no further problems.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.